kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 ## Building the ViT model

-We have already provided the basic code on how to call the ViT model but we haven't provided the code for creating the ViT model itself.
-Firstly, we will present the full code for the ViT model and then we will explain it step by step.
-The code for the ViT model is the following:
+Of course we will need to develop some code for the vision transformer model as well.
+That is a bit more complicated.
+Firstly, we will provide the whole code and then, we will analyze all the unknown parts.
+The code looks as follows:

 ```python
 # 1. Create a ViT class that inherits from nn.Module